 2.8.2 Development of advanced nuclear technologies

-CNEA organizes research and technological activities of scientific development in different fields.
+CNEA organizes research and technological activities for scientific development in different fields.
 These activities involve advanced projects related to nuclear activity and its applications.

 2.8.3 International cooperation and initiatives

-Argentina has been a Member State of the International Atomic Energy Agency (IAEA) since 1957 and has gradually developed a nuclear energy policy in line with international conventions and treaties in the nuclear field.
+Argentina has been a Member State of the IAEA since 1957 and has gradually developed a nuclear energy policy in line with international conventions and treaties in the nuclear field.

-Argentina has strengthened its participation in multilateral forums such as the Nuclear Suppliers Group (NSG); the International Framework for Nuclear Energy Cooperation (IFNEC); the Global Initiative to Combat Nuclear Terrorism (GICNT); and the Generation IV International Forum (GIF).
+Argentina has strengthened its participation in multilateral forums such as the Nuclear Suppliers Group, the International Framework for Nuclear Energy Cooperation, the Global Initiative to Combat Nuclear Terrorism and the Generation IV International Forum.

-Argentina also participates in the Ibero-American Forum of Radiological and Nuclear Regulatory Agencies (Foro Iberoamericano de Organismos Reguladores Radiológicos y Nucleares — FORO) and the CANDU Senior Regulators Group (CSRG).
+Argentina also participates in the Ibero-American Forum of Radiological and Nuclear Regulatory Agencies (Foro Iberoamericano de Organismos Reguladores Radiológicos y Nucleares) and the CANDU Senior Regulators Group.

-On 1 September 2017, Argentina officially joined the Nuclear Energy Agency.
-Argentina is currently an active participant in NEA meetings and working groups.
+On 1 September 2017, Argentina officially joined the OECD Nuclear Energy Agency.
+Argentina is currently an active participant in its meetings and working groups.

-The scope of international cooperation in the area of nuclear energy development and its application is extensive between the main entities that perform in the Argentine nuclear sector and international companies, governments, and organizations.
-Such cooperation is promoted and carried out by CNEA, ARN, and NA-SA, which maintain a special link with the IAEA.
-It also must be stressed that Argentina has developed strong ties with Latin American countries, promoted in part by the IAEA through the Project Area of Latin America, also through the projects under the Regional Cooperative Agreement for the Promotion of Nuclear Science and Technology in Latin America and the Caribbean (ARCAL) and through initiatives launched and developed by CNEA.
-Every year, CNEA receives an important number of foreign students and professionals, mainly from Latin American countries, Africa and Asia, who participate in the scholarship programme which is awarded by the IAEA.
+The scope of international cooperation in the area of nuclear energy development and its application is extensive among the main entities that perform in the Argentine nuclear sector and international companies, governments, and organizations.
+Such cooperation is promoted and carried out by CNEA, ARN and NA-SA, which maintain a special link with the IAEA.
+It also must be stressed that Argentina has developed strong ties with Latin American countries, promoted in part by the IAEA through the Technical Cooperation Programme projects in the Latin America and the Caribbean region, also through the projects under the Regional Cooperation Agreement for the Promotion of Nuclear Science and Technology in Latin America and the Caribbean (ARCAL) and through initiatives launched and developed by CNEA.
+Every year, CNEA receives an important number of foreign students and professionals, mainly from Latin American countries, Africa and Asia, who participate in the scholarship programme which is supported by the IAEA.

-Bilateral cooperation is developed according to three axes: interaction with countries with a long history in the nuclear field; assistance to newcomer countries; and collaboration and complementarity activities with countries with an expanding nuclear programme.
+Bilateral cooperation is developed according to three axes: (a) interaction with countries with a long history in the nuclear field; (b) assistance to newcomer countries; and (c) collaboration and complementarity activities with countries with an expanding nuclear programme.

-The first objective is achieved by participating in technological development projects with agencies of well established nuclear countries in order to promote local technological development; the second axis is completed by cooperating with newcomer countries with the objective of promoting knowledge of Argentine nuclear technology overseas, and at the same time achieving a commercial purpose by opening up potential markets for the national nuclear sector; and the third axis is achieved by complementing and integrating efforts in search of synergies and economies of scale.
-NA-SA has a special collaboration agreement with the Brazilian Electro nuclear company, sharing Brazilian and Argentine work during the outages at the nuclear stations in Brazil and Argentina, as well as other issues of interest for both countries.
+The first objective is achieved by participating in technological development projects with agencies of nuclear countries in order to promote local technological development.
+The second axis is completed by cooperating with newcomer countries with the objective of promoting knowledge of Argentine nuclear technology overseas, and at the same time achieving a commercial purpose by opening up potential markets for the national nuclear sector.
+The third axis is achieved by complementing and integrating efforts in search of synergies and economies of scale.
+NA-SA has a special collaboration agreement with the Brazilian Electronuclear company, sharing Brazilian and Argentine work during the outages at the nuclear stations in Brazil and Argentina, as well as other issues of interest for both countries.

 2.9 HUMAN RESOURCE DEVELOPMENT

-Argentina has developed a long-lasting nuclear education and training programme.
-CNEA is the main human resources training institution in the nuclear field.
-Since its creation in the 1950s, CNEA trains highly specialized human resources in strategic areas of the nuclear field as well as the scientific, technical and national productive system.
-For this purpose, in agreement with Argentine public national universities three academic institutes have been created over the years.
+Argentina has developed a long lasting nuclear education and training programme.
+CNEA is the main human resource training institution in the nuclear field.
+Since its creation in the 1950s, CNEA has trained highly specialized human resources in strategic areas of the nuclear field as well as the scientific, technical and national productive system.
+For this purpose, in agreement with Argentine public national universities, three academic institutes have been created over the years.
 The teaching positions are staffed by active engineers, scientists and technologists.
-The professional quality of the graduates is assured by full-time dedication, small intense classes, and supervised hands-on learning in the laboratories of CNEA nuclear research centres, where the students have full access to the different facilities.
+The professional quality of the graduates is assured by full time dedication; small, intense classes; and supervised, hands-on learning in the laboratories of CNEA nuclear research centres, where the students have full access to the different facilities.

-CNEA has a long tradition of welcoming students from regional countries and vast experience in the training of foreign students responsible for operating the different facilities sold by the country abroad, as is the case of research reactors.
+CNEA has a long tradition of welcoming students from countries in the region and vast experience in the training of foreign students responsible for operating the different facilities sold by the country abroad, as is the case of research reactors.

 For the development of the necessary capacities in human resources and for them to sustain the diverse activities promoted by the organizations that integrate the Argentine nuclear sector, these three academic institutions have undergraduate and postgraduate degrees in several specialties:

-Balseiro Institute (IB) is located at the Bariloche Atomic Centre (CAB).
-It was founded in 1955 through an agreement between CNEA and the National University of Cuyo (UNCuyo), as a specialized centre for physics teaching.
+Balseiro Institute is located at the Bariloche Atomic Centre.
+It was founded in 1955 through an agreement between CNEA and the National University of Cuyo, as a specialized centre for physics teaching.
 It later incorporated other careers, mainly related to nuclear technology, including nuclear engineering.
 It was designated as an IAEA Collaborating Centre.

-Sábato Institute (IS) is located at the Constituyentes Atomic Centre (CAC).
+Sábato Institute is located at the Constituyentes Atomic Centre.
 It was founded in 1993, based on the Training Programme on Metallurgy.
 It is affiliated with the National University of San Martín (UNSAM) and is mainly focused on material science and technology.

-Dan Beninson Institute (IDB) is located at the Ezeiza Atomic Centre (CAE).
+Dan Beninson Institute is located at the Ezeiza Atomic Centre.
 It was created through an agreement between CNEA and UNSAM in 2006.
 It is focused on nuclear engineering, methodology and application of radioisotopes, radiotherapy physics and dosimetry.
-For its part, Argentina through ARN, has been training people in radiological protection and nuclear safety for more than thirty years.
-An important part of these activities is carried out in collaboration with national universities, such as the University of Buenos Aires (UBA), and courses are also developed with the support of the IAEA.
+For its part, Argentina through ARN, has been training people in radiological protection and nuclear safety for more than 30 years.
+An important part of these activities is carried out in collaboration with national universities, such as the University of Buenos Aires, and courses are also developed with the support of the IAEA.

 2.10 STAKEHOLDER INVOLVEMENT

-In recent decades, the Argentine nuclear sector as a whole has undergone a series of substantive changes regarding engagement with the various stakeholders directly or indirectly involved in the development of its activities.
-Specifically, with the reactivation of the nuclear programme and the development of its associated projects, public institutions and a network of companies, including research, development and production agencies and the operator of the NPPs, have established institutional communication policies and, when necessary according to the law, have held corresponding public hearings.
+In recent decades, the Argentine nuclear sector has undergone a series of substantive changes regarding engagement with a variety of stakeholders, directly or indirectly, involved in the development of its activities.
+Specifically, owing to the reactivation of the nuclear programme and the development of its associated projects, public institutions and a network of companies, including research, development and production agencies and the operator of the NPPs, have established institutional communication policies and, when necessary according to the law, have held corresponding public hearings.

-All the projects — those that were reactivated as well as those that started from scratch — are in compliance with the laws currently in force at the local, provincial and national levels.
-A close relationship is maintained with the federal and local regulatory and inspection organizations on a regular and collaborative basis (ARN, provincial Ministries of Environment, provincial water departments, provincial organisms for sustainable development, municipalities, among others), understanding that the safety of people and the environment are essential for the continuity of nuclear activities and a cornerstone of the nuclear sector.
-The study of social perception is also essential, in order to better direct communication activities and fulfil the legal requirements in the case of the environmental impact assessments required by the various control agencies mentioned previously.
+All the projects — those that were reactivated as well as those that started from scratch — are in compliance with the law at the local, provincial and national levels.
+A close relationship is maintained with federal and local regulatory and inspection organizations on a regular and collaborative basis (ARN, provincial Ministries of Environment, provincial water departments, provincial organizations for sustainable development and municipalities among others), understanding that the safety of people and the environment is essential for the continuity of nuclear activities and a cornerstone of the nuclear sector.
+The study of social perception is also essential in order to better direct communication activities and fulfil the legal requirements in the case of environmental impact assessments required by the various control agencies mentioned previously.
 The inclusion of civil society aims at involving it in the decision making process and at raising awareness about its main concerns and expectations about nuclear activities.

 Additionally, in the case of companies with State participation, actions linked to incorporate social responsibility are promoted, including an active involvement in the communities where those facilities are located, as well as other actions related to the protection of the environment.